saulpierotti/markdown_notebook/MP.md

 	* When joining the node (A,B) with the node (C,D), their distance is the average among the distace C to (A,B) and D to (A,B)
 * UPGMA: like WPGMA but the average is weighted on the numerosity of the OTUs under a node
 	* Unweighted pair group method with arithmetic mean
-	* Unweighted refers to the fact that each distance contributes equally to the average, so the actual avergae is weighted on the numerosity (!)
+	* Unweighted refers to the fact that each distance contributes equally to the average, so the actual avergae is weighted on the numerosity!
 	* In an ultrametric tree it gives the same result as WPGMA
 * Both WPGMA and UPGMA are really sensitive to differences in rate of mutation among branches (differential branch lenght from a single split)
 	* This is defined as rate heterogeneity
-	* When I average 2 sequences I am assuming that their rate heterogeneity is equal (!)
+	* When I average 2 sequences I am assuming that their rate heterogeneity is equal!
 * To overcome the limitation of clustering methods, algorithms based on additive distances were developped
 * Addittive distances satisfy the four point metric condition for any 4 taxa A, B, C, D that are joined as (A,B) and (C,D)
 	* $d_{ab}+d_{cd} \leq max(d_{ac}+d_{bd},d_{ad}+d_{bc})$